aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

    ![Metrics showing resource under DDoS attack](../media/metrics-showing-resource-under-attack(1).png)

     >**Note**: The command executes asynchronously (as determined by the -AsJob parameter), so while you will be able to run another PowerShell command immediately afterwards within the same PowerShell session, it will take a few minutes before the resource groups are actually removed.

-## Extend your learning with Copilot

-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.
-+ What are DDoS attacks?
-How are DDoS attacks categorized and are there mitigation strategies?
-+ Provide a table summarizing the two different Azure DDoS Protection tiers.
-+ What Azure resources can be protected by DDoS Protection?

-## Learn more with self-paced training

-+ [Introduction to Azure DDoS Protection](https://learn.microsoft.com/training/modules/introduction-azure-ddos-protection/).
-In this module, you evaluate Azure DDoS Protection, its features, and architecture options.
-+ [Design and implement network security](https://learn.microsoft.com/training/modules/design-implement-network-security-monitoring/).
-In this module, you learn about and deploy Azure DDoS Protection.

 ## Key takeaways